getporter/kustomize/docs/examples.md

     * remote git repository

-    times to generate the kubernetes manifest can vary by a considerable amount i.e. with many micro-services all pulling base configuration from say GiutHub this introduces quite an overhead timewise.
+    times to generate the kubernetes manifest can vary by a considerable amount i.e. with many micro-services all pulling base configuration from say GitHub this introduces quite an overhead timewise.

 #### CNAB Bundle Manifest